mvolkmann/blog/src/prolog.md

   assembling a number from its characters with `number_chars/2`.
   In the former case this error is raised only if the `syntax_errors` compiler flag is set to `error`.

-- `evaluation_error(ErrorType,Culprit)` or
-  `evaluation_error(Goal,ArgNo,ErrorType,Culprit)`

-  This indicates that an incorrect arithmetic expression was evaluated.
-  This only occurs in `iso` execution mode.

-- `representation_error(ErrorType)` or
-  `representation_error(Goal,ArgNo,ErrorType)`

-  This indicates that a representation error occurs when the program tries to compute some well-defined value that cannot be represented, such as a compound term with arity > 255.

-- `consistency_error(Culprit1,Culprit2,Message)` or
-  `consistency_error(Goal,Culprit1,Culprit2,Message)`

-  This indicates that a consistency error occurs when two otherwise valid values or operations have been specified that are inconsistent with each other.

-- `resource_error(ResourceType)` or `resource_error(Goal,ResourceType)`

-  This indicates that a resource error occurs when there are insufficient resources (ex. memory) to complete execution.

 - `system_error` or `system_error(Message)`